hferrada/HydridSelfIndex/README.md

 Requisites
 =============
+.- A compiler C++11 like than g++ version 4.9 or higher . <br />
-1.- The sdsl library, which is is available from: https://github.com/simongog/sdsl-lite <br />
+.- The sdsl library, which is is available from: https://github.com/simongog/sdsl-lite <br />
-2.- The RMQ library, which is available from: https://github.com/hferrada/rmq <br />
+.- The RMQ library, which is available from: https://github.com/hferrada/rmq <br />

 MAKE
 ======